rider0211/laravel/laravel/documentation/views/templating.md

 <a name="the-basics"></a>
 ## The Basics

 Your application probably uses a common layout across most of its pages.
 Manually creating this layout within every controller action can be a pain.
-Specifying a controller layout will make your develompent much more enjoyable.
+Specifying a controller layout will make your development much more enjoyable.
 Here's how to get started:

 #### Specify a "layout" property on your controller: